 A Honda with a P2646 is having a problem with oil pressure.

-This is a known problem with Honda, often with the error coming back after it was fixed.
+This is a known problem with Honda’s, often with the error comes back after it was thought to be fixed.

 All the components in the system will need to be tested or replaced to get the best results.